 Tennis Elbow

 Tennis Elbow, or lateral epicondylalgia, can prevent athletes from performing at their peak due to excruciating elbow pain.
-Tennis elbow can even affect non-tennis-playing individuals through random injury such as picking up a heavy object, or overuse injuries common at work.
+Tennis elbow can affect anyone, not just tennis players, and may result from a sudden injury, such as lifting a. heavy object, or from repetitive strain in the workplace.
 Regardless of what category you fit into, Forefront Physiotherapy Geelong is here to help you recover.

 Your elbow is comprised of many different tissues such as the forearm extensor tendons, forearm extensor muscle bellies, the radius, ulna and humerus bones, various ligaments and the nerves of your elbow.
 Tennis elbow, however, specifically refers to pain and reduced function in the tendons of the elbow which are designed to support the movement of your forearms.